cityofasheville/abi-vendor-processing/census/README.md

 ## Formatting Census Data

-This script will format the data by replacing census codes with what they represent, if the CensusCodes.csv file is formatted correctly.
-If you need a slightly different format, you'll have to edit the script a bit.
+This script will format the data by replacing census codes with what they represent in the output csv, if the CensusCodes.csv file is formatted correctly.
+If you need a slightly different format, you'll have to edit the script.